NEW ZEALAND

 Kia ora koutou

-My hobby has been learning about songs of the rural white New Zealand way of life.
-I started this NZ Folk Song website to make information about these Pakeha songs available to others.
+My 1980s-90s hobby was learning about songs of the rural white New Zealand way of life.
+I started this NZ Folk Song website in 1998 to make information about these Pakeha songs available to others.

-But people kept e-mailing me to ask for information about Māori songs.
+But people kept e-mailing me to ask for information about Māori songs as well.
 So I started this page to help my visitors.
-And it has grown to become my most visited page by far, with 9000 visitors a month.
+And it has grown to become my most visited page by far, more than 2000 times each week.

-To find out about different versions of old Maori songs, I search the NZ National Library's online database.
+To find out about different versions of old Maori songs, I use Google to search all the 19th century Maori documents that are now on the internet, and I also use the NZ National Library's online music catalogue.

 I also have these Maori songbooks too.
 If you would like me to hunt through them for you, e-mail me.